milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 This tutorial uses the default configuration to install a Milvus cluster.
 All Milvus cluster components are enabled with multiple replicas, which consumes many resources.

 <div class="alert note">
-If you have very limited local resources, you can install a Milvus cluster [using the minimum configuration](https://github.com/milvus-io/milvus-operator/blob/main/config/samples/milvus_cluster_minimum.yaml).
+If you have very limited local resources, you can install a Milvus cluster <a href="[url](https://github.com/milvus-io/milvus-operator/blob/main/config/samples/milvus_cluster_minimum.yaml)">using the minimum configuration</a>).
 </div>

 ### 1. Deploy a Milvus cluster